codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 ## (Hybrid GitOps) Upgrade GitOps Runtimes

-Upgrade provisioned Hybrid GitOps Runtimes to install critical security updates, get new functionality, and the latest versions of all components.
+Upgrade provisioned Hybrid GitOps Runtimes to install critical security updates, new functionality, and the latest versions of all components.

 **Changelog for new versions**
 Codefresh alerts you to newer versions of Runtimes, through `Update Available!
 Notification` in the List View's Version column.
 A new version of the GtiOps Runtime includes a link to the changelog, detailing the changes in that version.